 Kevin joined Watsi on March 12th, 2013.
 1,771 other people also joined Watsi on that day!
-Kevin's most recent donation traveled 8,200 miles to support Nyirantozi, an elderly farmer from Uganda, to fund a goiter removal.
+Kevin's most recent donation traveled 8,200 miles to support Jonathan, a toddler from Uganda, to fund hernia surgery so he can grow up healthy.

 Nyirantozi is a small-scale farmer from Uganda.
 Nyirantozi is a mother of six but shared that she has lost three of her children.
 Her living children are all married and are only able to offer limited support to her due to their education background along with their personal responsibilities in their respective families.
 Nyirantozi and her husband's farming output is considerably low because of their age; they survive on the little support they obtain from their relatives and friends.
 They own a two room semi-permanent house for shelter.
 During her free time, she likes very much playing with her grandchildren.
 Ten years ago, Nyirantozi began to experience troubling symptoms, including severe neck pain and difficulty in breathing and speaking.
 She was diagnosed with multi-nodular goitre.
 She needs surgery to prevent her symptoms from getting worse.
 Our medical partner, African Mission Healthcare Foundation, is helping Nyirantozi receive treatment.
 She is scheduled to undergo a thyroidectomy on September 3rd at our medical partner's care center.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $293, and Nyirantozi and her family need your support.
 Nyirantozi says, “I am in severe pain and seek help.
 I can no longer go to the fields to be able to support my family with food.
 I will resume farming as soon as possible after my surgery.”